zetria-org/zetria-public-api/api/README.md

 This API only requires GET data, so simply get response by requesting:
 ``https://www.zetria.org/api/related-terms?q=${searchQuery}``
 ### Response
+All responses are in JSON. **Up to 15 terms** might be returned as an object.
+Each term is with its own score.
+The higher the score, the more related the term is.
+``{"term a": score, "term b": score, ... , "term o": score}``
 ### Usage
 For instance, to find terms related to "太空探索", request:
 ``https://www.zetria.org/api/related-terms?q=太空探索``